 - Any evidence of domestic violence or abuse or protective orders

 - Child preference

 What Are My Chances of Getting Sole Child Custody

-In Oklahoma the Courts determined that joint or shared child custody is presumed.
+In Oklahoma, the Courts determine whether joint or shared child custody is presumed.
 The presumption means that the parent asking for full child custody has the burden of showing to the court that its in the best interest of the child.
 Sometimes this is easy while others its a battle.
-The point is that you have to argue certain facts that favor your position while the other parent is given the chance to argue their case.
-To increase your chances of being awarded sole custody, you need to provide evidence to support your claims.
+The point is that you have to argue certain facts that favor your position while the other parent has the chance to argue their case.
+To increase your chances of the court awarding you sole custody, you need to provide evidence to support your claims.
 This includes witnesses, documents, or expert testimony.

 Creek County Custody Attorneys